Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/comfyui_vix_migration.md

 -   `advanced` - if present, the advanced field is set to True
 -   `order=1` - the order of the input param in the UI
 -   `custom_id=custom_name` - the custom id of the input param

-!!! note

-    `order` is very important for files if workflow accepts more than 1 file.

 ---